 SEAC agrees that the enforcement of the new regulation can be carried out by existing authorities.
-According to the Background Document the testing costs amount to between $\in$ 15 and $\in$ 40 per test, depending on the method and laboratory used.
+According to this Background Document the testing costs amount to between ≤ 15 and ≤ 40 per test, depending on the method and laboratory used.
 The XRF test method is both cheaper and easier to implement for industry actors.
 However, technically, it seems to be limited as it only allows an analysis of the surface layer of the jewellery articles, as well as having limited resolution.
 The more expensive tests would therefore be required in certain circumstances, especially where legal confirmation of screening tests is required.

-SEAC considers that the proposed time for implementation (proposed to enter into force 6 month after the Regulation enters into force may be too short, on the grounds that the restriction applies to placing on the market at all stages of the supply chain (including from retailers). and taking into account the fact that the period for stock rotation (from the initial enter into force) may be somewhat above one year.
+SEAC considers that the proposed time for implementation (proposed to enter into force 6 month after the Regulation enters into force) may be too short, on the grounds that the restriction applies to placing on the market at all stages of the supply chain (including from retailers), and taking into account the fact that the period for stock rotation (from the initial entry into force) may be somewhat above one year.
 Industry and trade organisations have proposed a maximum implementation period of 24 months.
-However this request is also linked to the time needed to make adjustments to the migration test standard, which was proposed in the original proposal from France.
-As the modified proposal is based on content and well established test methods are available, SEAC considers 12-18 months to be an appropriate phase-in period.
+However storage through the supply chain is not relevant as jewellery first sold by the importer or the producer before the end of the implementation period is covered by the derogation on jewellery placed on the market before that day.
+Furthermore the request of 24 months was also linked to the time needed to make adjustments to the migration test standard, which was proposed in the original proposal from France.
+As the modified proposal is based on content and well established test methods are available, and the transitional period is only justified for adjusting the production process ans the storage of intermediates and final jewellery by the importer and producer SEAC considers 12 months to be an appropriate phase-in period.
+Retailers ordering jewellery 9-12 months in advance may face problems if they do not make the necessary precautions.
+The transitional period used in the cadmium restriction is 6 months.